INDEPENDENT CONTRACTOR AGREEMENT

-We’ll send Contractor a box of materials to the address you provided with everything you need for Contractor’s registration initiative!
-Contractor will receive paper registration forms, QR Codes/online registration links, stickers, pens, clipboards, and a stamped envelope.
-More details here.
+We’ll send Contractor a box of flyers to the address you provided with everything you need for Contractor’s turnout initiative!

-Here are a few different ways to get people registered.
+Here are a few different ways to get people to turnout.
 Which ones make sense for Contractor’s school?

-Tabling – Set up a table in a common area (cafeteria, lobby, sports game, library, prom ticket sales, graduation events) where students can fill out a physical or online voter registration form.
-Encourage students to register.
+Tabling – Set up a table in a common area (cafeteria, lobby, sports game, library, prom ticket sales, graduation events) where you can hand out flyers.

-High-Traffic Area – Grab a clipboard and walk around a heavily trafficked space (cafeteria, lobby, sports game, library, school events) to hand out registration forms and QR codes for online registration.
-Encourage students to register.
+High-Traffic Area – Walk around a heavily trafficked space (cafeteria, lobby, sports game, library, school events) to hand out flyers.

-Extracurricular & Sports Presentation – Go to meetings of clubs, music groups, sports teams, and other extracurricular groups to give a quick pitch on the importance of voting, put up a QR code, distribute forms, and answer questions!
+Extracurricular & Sports Presentation – Go to meetings of clubs, music groups, sports teams, and other extracurricular groups to give a quick pitch on the importance of voting and handout flyers!

 If Contractor has another idea, Company encourages Contractor to pursue it!

 Does Contractor need staff approval for this work?
 All schools have different rules.
-If Contractor thinks Contractor need staff approval to walk around/table to register voters, or if Contractor is planning an in-class presentation, find a teacher, guidance counselor, or staff member that you know and ask them to support Contractor’s initiative!
-Contractor can ask in person or via a sample email here.
+If Contractor thinks Contractor need staff approval to walk around/table, or if Contractor is planning an in-class presentation, find a staff member that you know and ask them to support Contractor’s initiative!

 Emphasize that Contractor/Contractor’s team will be doing the work and that it is non-partisan.